davylis/c-programs/chapter3/ex1/README.md

 Enter a decimal number:3.123

 You entered the integer: 14
-You entered the decimal number,
+You entered the decimal number, rounded to two decimal places: 3.12